 Prerequisite: MCOM151 with a grade of C or better.
-A review of basic writing for all media, initial work on the professional portfolio, introduction to longer form writing, and pre-professional skill-building for the media workplace.
+A review of basic writing for all media, initial work on the professional portfolio and the résumé, introduction to long form writing, and pre-professional skill-building for the media workplace.
 One hour of lecture.